 Goal 3: Students will use critical thinking and problem solving.

 - Students will be able to make necessary corrections for positioning and/or technique.

 The associate of applied science degree program in Radiography is accredited (8-years) by the Joint Review Committee on Education in Radiologic Technology (JRCERT), 20 North Wacker Drive, Suite 2850, Chicago, Illinois 60606-3182; (312) 704-5300; email@example.com; www.jrcert.org.

 Formal Articulation Agreements

-No formal articulations are availble, but a number of colleges and universities offer graduates of the Paramedicine program the opportunity to receive credit toward a bachelor’s or even master’s degree.
+No formal articulations are available for the program, but a number of colleges and universities offer graduates of the program the opportunity to receive transfer credit.